IntersectMBO/plutus/doc/tutorials/plutus-tx.rst

 The Plutus Tx Prelude
 ---------------------

-The :hsmod:`Language.PlutusTx.Prelude` module is a drop-in replacement for the normal Haskell Prelude, with some redefined functions and typeclasses that makes it easier for the Plutus Tx compiler to handle (i.e.``INLINABLE``).
+The :hsmod:`PlutusTx.Prelude` module is a drop-in replacement for the normal Haskell Prelude, with some redefined functions and typeclasses that makes it easier for the Plutus Tx compiler to handle (i.e.``INLINABLE``).